ga-curriculum/intro-to-javascript-functions/fundamentals/README.md

 We start with the `function` keyword.

 The name of our function is `printBanner` - it prints a banner!
-Functions do something, so we name them with doing words.
-We want to pack as much information as possible into our function names, without being overly wordy.
+Functions do something, so we name them with words that indicate action (verbs).

+We want to pack as much information as possible into our function names without being overly wordy.
 Try to avoid function names like `getSalesDataAndLaborCostsAndMigrateToNewBudgetReportWithItemizedDates()` - sure, it's descriptive, but it's hard to read or recognize at a glance.
-Also try to avoid a name like `getAllStuff()` - it's non-specific to the point of hiding what the function really does.
+Also, try to avoid a name like `getAllStuff()` - it's non-specific to the point of hiding what the function does.

-In the body of our function we are logging three lines of text to the console.
+In the body of our function, we are logging three lines of text to the console.
 These would be our statements.

 > 🧠 A quick note on commenting functions:
+>
-> comments should explain _why_ you chose to solve a task a certain way, not _what_ the code itself is doing.
-If your code is unclear enough that it requires a comment, it is often best to rewrite the code.
-Your code should speak for itself, if well-composed.
+> Comments should explain *why* you chose to solve a task a certain way, typically not *what* the code is doing.
+If your code is unclear enough to require a comment, it is often best to rewrite it.
+Well-composed code should generally speak for itself.

-## Calling a Function
+## Calling a function

-Defining a function **_does not_** execute it.
+Defining a function ***does not*** execute it.

-In order to run a function, a function must be called.
+A function must be called for it to run.

 If we wanted to call the `printBanner()` function from our previous example, we would do so like this: